GabrielF98/GRBSNWebtool/Webtool/static/SourceData/GRB980425-SN1998bw/readme.txt

 Data-type: Xray,Early
 ---------------------------------------------------------
 Notes: Flux in units of counts per second.
 The first pointing was broken into two parts.
 Source 1 was the only one included as this was found to be 1999bw.Uncertainties are at 1-σ; upper limits are at 3-σ.

+This file was modified for the purposes of the GRBSN tool.
+We retatined only the S1 source of the BeppoSAX data, as later observations revealed that this is the source which corresponds to the AG.
+Additionally we have converted the count rates to fluxes based on a sample conversion given in the publication.
+The conversion factor is approximately 6.5e-11 erg/s/cm2/ct.
+This is in the range 2-10keV, where the counts were given in 1.6-10keV.
 =========================================================
 Filename: GRB980425-SN1998bw_Xray_1.txt
 Source: https://ui.adsabs.harvard.edu/abs/2004ApJ...608..872K/abstract